gdperalta/rails-blog/README.md

 ### **Prerequisites**

-The setups steps expect the [System dependencies](#system-dependencies) to be installed on the system
+The setups steps expect the Builds listed above to be installed on the system

 1. Clone the repository